Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-Do you consider yourself a visual learner?
+Are you a visual learner?
 An auditory learner?
 A tactile learner?
-Or maybe a kinesthetic learner?
+Or perhaps a kinesthetic learner?

 Individuals with ADHD are known to be diverse learners, and what may be effective for one person may not necessarily work for another.
 Multisensory learning is crucial for engaging these learners, as it allows our tutors to integrate multiple sensory modalities to enhance skill development and retention.